 Sometimes those designs are subtle, and other times they are so distinctive that art lovers know immediately who was behind the dial or casework.
 Teaming with artists was a practice that many brands were attracted to in the 20th century.
-Artists like Andy Warhol worked on collaborations with brands like Movado (for the Times Five watch) and with Rado, while Peter Max, Keith Haring, and others made some important dials for a host of watch brands as we turned the corner into the 21st century.
-In fact, Keith Haring and Swatch just unveiled its latest collaboration.
+Artists like Andy Warhol worked on collaborations with brands like Movado (for the Times Five watch) and Rado, while Peter Max, Keith Haring, and others made some important dials for a host of watch brands as we turned the corner into the 21st century.
+In fact, Keith Haring and Swatch collaborated on their latest collaboration.
 Here we look at some modern-day artistic collaborations that have stolen the limelight in the art and watch world.

 Swatch and Keith Haring – Price Around USD 100

 Keith Haring has had a prolific image in the watch world, having worked with brands like Movado and now Swatch, among others.
 The 2021 collaboration with Swatch (the first one was in 1986) is for the Disney Mickey Mouse X Keith Haring line.

 The watch dials are inspired by Haring’s love of Mickey Mouse and feature watches that play on the favorite mouse colors, including red and white.
 The Mouse Marinere watch, for instance, offers movement and depth thanks to the character being printed on the crystal while the red and white striped motif is on the dial.
 There are several watches in the lineup.